ZachWilson22495/mr-roboger/README.md

 ## Description

-_[FURTHER DESCRIPTION OF APPLICATION]_
+_Type a number into Mr. Roboger, and you'll receive back a list of numbers from 0 all the way to your desired number.
+There will be some beeps and boops along the way, as well as Mr. Roboger's catchphrase_

 ## Setup/Installation Requirements

 * Clone this repository to your Desktop
-* Navigate to the new folder titled 'language-suggestion' and open it
+* Navigate to the new folder titled 'mr-roboger' and open it
 * Open index.html with your browser
 * Answer the questions provided and click 'Submit' to see your answer